Making Swift package assets work in SwiftUI previews

 .deletingLastPathComponent()

-Also note that the name pattern above may be different for macOS, but you should then just be able to add an #if os(macOS) check and return another value.
+The name pattern above can be different for macOS, but you should then just be able to add an #if os(macOS) check and return another value.

-We can now define a custom bundle that will look for the bundle in more places than .module does:
+We can now define a custom bundle that looks for a bundle in more places than .module:

 public static let myPackage: Bundle = {